tembo-io/website/src/content/university/courses/introduction/why.md

 ---
 sideBarPosition: 4
 title: Why Take These Courses?
-SideBarTitle: Why Take These Courses?
+sideBarTitle: Why Take These Courses?
 ---

 We hope that by now, the question of "why" answers itself.
 But if you still need a bit of help, here's why you might want to attend Tembo University.